 How to squat right

-If you are in the gym, it might help to do some squats with only the barbell and watching your form in the mirror.
-There is no shame trying to perfect your form and as I said before, you won't impress anyone performing exercises with a bad form and injuring yourself.
+If you are in the gym, it might help to do some squats with only the barbell and watch your form in the mirror.
+There is no shame in trying to perfect your form.

 - Thrusters (this squat works your shoulders too)